Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

 \textbf{Accuracy of the Evaluation.} Unlike SWE-bench Verified, which focuses on whether tests can reliably evaluate diverse correct implementations (e.g., avoiding false negatives due to mismatches in naming or structure), we mitigate such concerns during benchmark construction in Phase 5.
 As a result, our evaluation emphasizes whether the provided test cases faithfully and comprehensively cover the functionality described in the documentation changes.
 Annotators apply the test patch to the codebase and assess whether the added tests are appropriately scoped.
 Scoring is based on the criteria in Table~\ref{tab:verification}, with lower scores indicating more accurate and targeted coverage.

-Additionally, if the annotator believes that there are other major problems with the sample that have not been considered, i.e., any other reasons this sample should not be used in our setup for evaluating coding ability, the annotator needs to flag the sample and provide a basic explanation.
+Additionally, if the annotator believes that there are other major problems with the sample that have not been considered, i.e., any other reason why this sample should not be used in our setup for evaluating coding ability, the annotator needs to flag the sample and provide a basic explanation.